 Showering your Satin Pothos

 If you’re looking for a quick fix, washing down the leaves is a great way to boost the humidity.
-It will also get rid of dust and any pests that might be hiding on your Satin Pothos without you realising.
+It will also get rid of dust and any pests that might be hiding on your plant without you realising.
 Make sure when you do shower down your plant, that you’re keeping the water pressure low so you don’t damage the leaves or vines.

 If you have good lighting in your kitchen or bathroom then we recommend moving your Satin Pothos in there.
 The humidity level in those rooms is naturally higher because of showering and cooking.
 Just be careful not to put your plant too close to the cooker or this will burn the leaves pretty quickly and you’ll have a few more problems than just yellow leaves.